ProcStack/pxlTextGenerator/README.md

 <br/>With a list of all your files on the top of the window

 #### Things to note-
-  * For the sliders in tool, you can click on the text next to the slider to enter in a value manually
+  * For all sliders, you can click on the text next to the slider to manually enter in a value.
 ##### <p align="right">[^ Top](#index)</p>
 ##
 ## **Character Builder Tab**